 David Pokora Security Engineer

-As a member of our blockchain working group, David helps to improve Slither, performs assessments on blockchain-related projects, and contributes to projects that require reverse engineering.
-Prior to joining Trail of Bits, he worked at Hosho Group, a smart contract auditing firm.
-There, David worked on tooling that would improve the group’s auditing practices, including the creation of a fast cross-platform .NET alternative to Truffle suite featuring build-time C# interface generation for Solidity smart contracts, MSTest Unit Test Framework integration with coverage report generation, and Solidity breakpoint debugging with Visual Studio Code.
-Outside of his work, he’s happy to have found and disclosed a symbolic path traversal vulnerability affecting the Microsoft’s Xbox One gaming console.
-David holds an BS in computer science from the University of Toronto (2017).
+As a security engineer at Trail of Bits, David performs assessments on a variety of targets, including desktop/mobile applications, blockchain, embedded devices, and web/cloud infrastructure.
+Between assessments, he contributes to tooling that helps guide auditing practices.
+Before joining Trail of Bits, David worked at smart contract auditing firm Hosho Group, where he also created tooling to improve auditing practices, including a fast cross-platform .NET alternative to Truffle suite featuring build-time C# interface generation for Solidity smart contracts; MSTest Unit Test Framework integration with coverage report generation; and Solidity breakpoint debugging with Visual Studio Code.
+Outside of work, he’s happy to have found and disclosed vulnerabilities including a symbolic path traversal vulnerability affecting Microsoft’s Xbox One gaming console.
+David holds a BS in computer science from the University of Toronto (2017).

 Dominik Czarnota Security Engineer